Lukas Graham is Powered by Vestas

 However, as the world undergoes a sustainable transformation, music too needs to reflect on its impact on the planet.
 On the footprint it leaves as it enriches our lives.

-To accelerate music's green journey, Grammy-nominated band Lukas Graham has linked up with Vestas, the global leader in sustainable energy solutions, to create a battery concept to power the band's In The Round tour in Denmark during summer 2022.
+To accelerate music's green journey, Grammy-nominated band Lukas Graham linked up with Vestas, the global leader in sustainable energy solutions, to create a battery concept to power the band's In The Round tour in Denmark during summer 2022.

 6 concert shows